-I’ve gotten lots of questions in comments and emails so I decided to share them here with you.
+I’ve gotten lots of questions in comments and emails about my DIY Invitations so I decided to share them here with you as a bit of an FAQ.
 Please feel free to ask whatever you’d like- I’ll try my best to answer them.

 Where did you find the design for your invitation?